 Required Code Books

 Students enrolling in AAPC exam preparation courses CPC, COC, CPB, and CPMA are required to purchase the CPT®, ICD-10-CM,and HCPCS Level II code books, CRC exam preparation students are required to purchase a ICD-10-CM code book, and CIC exam preparation students are required to purchase the ICD-10-CM and ICD-10-PCS code books.
 The course and exam are updated each calendar year.
 Students may use current calendar year and/or the previous year's code books when taking any AAPC examination.
 However, it is strongly suggested that only current manuals be used for both the course and the certification exam.
 Students may need to consider purchasing code books fortwo different calendar years, if their exam is taken in a different calendar year than their course.
-AAPC certification examinations will contain questions regarding ICD-10 codes beginning January 1, 2016.
+AAPC certification examinations will contain questions regarding ICD-10 codes.

 Download the COC Course Syllabus (2017)